mohemat/ronika/README.md

 npm run dev

 This will start the Vite development server.
 Open your browser and navigate to http://localhost:5173 to view the application.

-Building for Production
-To create an optimized production build, run:

-npm run build

-The production-ready files will be output to the dist directory.